liu2872/get-clean-data-coursera-project/CodeBook.md

 resultCols= gsub("Jerk", "to obtain Jerk ",resultCols) colnames(result) <- resultCols

-# For the last questions: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+# For the last question: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 resultMeans <- result %>%
   group_by(subject, activity) %>%
   summarise_all(funs(mean))